Takashicc/imgdup/README.md

 task tailwind
 ```

-Open a a new terminal window and run the following command to build, watch & serve the Dioxus project:
+Open a new terminal window and run the following command to build, watch & serve the Dioxus project:

 ```bash
 dx serve